mythaxis/mythaxis.github.io/content/issue-23/Everythings Jake.md

 That and time, anyway.

+&nbsp;

-The Ford family was quite surprised to find their front yard once again littered with couches the next morning.
+{{<glyph>}}T{{</glyph>}}he Ford family was quite surprised to find their front yard once again littered with couches the next morning.
 Not the same couches: the lawn was now covered by an entirely new gaggle of living room furniture.
 And the number of pieces had increased.
 Each blade of grass was obscured, and since there was excess inventory, whoever had made the drop-off had decided to start stacking.
 Towers, two and three couches high, stretched from the beginning of the property line to the front door of their home.

 *There’s gotta be double the amount from yesterday,* Matthew thought. *We’re gonna need a bigger boat.*